How do we keep repeating this pattern?

 Early in our marriage, my family experienced a great tragedy and it put a cold ice pick on our honeymoon return.
 Real life was a bit too real.
 And the shine of our amazing European tour lasted about an hour after we got off the plane in our hometown.

 And as things progressed we both started showing signs of wear.
 So naturally, we started casual marital counseling, not because we were at risk of breaking up, but because we both knew we could use the help dealing with the horrific events that had just occurred and the impact it was having on our joy.

 Unfortunately, a lot more skeletons came out of the closet in our therapy sessions and our work became even more critical to our survival.
 Um, what?
 How did we get into this situation where we needed to “work” so diligently on our relationship?
 We were just doing the newlywed bed tour of Europe.

 At first, we both worked very hard to understand and contain the other person’s issues.
 But as the dragons kept emerging from her past, I was forced into a different kind of counseling altogether.
 Partners of Survivors.
 Whoa!
 We had dropped out of the having sex phase into something much different and controlled.
 And we both gave it the old college try, but the dramatic changes had affected every aspect of our relationship.
 The stress had built resentment.
 The anger and anger management had exhausted most of our compassion.
-And after two failed attempts at breaking it off, it still took me 6 more years to extricate myself from this den of rage and sorrow.
+And after two failed attempts at breaking it off, it still took me 6 years overall to extricate myself from this den of rage and sorrow.
 Okay, that one is a bit more clear-cut.